 Although global markets showed signs of stabilization and inflationary pressure may be moderating due to increased interest rates through the fourth quarter of 2023, CRE value uncertainties, aftershock of COVID-19 and geopolitical unrest continue to contribute to market volatility.
 Generationally high interest rates have continued to negatively impact transaction activity in the real estate market and correspondingly the loan financing and refinancing opportunities.
-While the Federal Reserve is expected to begin lowering interest rates in 2024, current expectations have shifted to anticipating fewer interest rate cuts during the year than originally anticipated and that such interest rate cuts may not occur until later in the year than originally anticipated.
+While the Federal Reserve is expected to begin lowering interest rates in the second half of 2024, it is uncertain as to when and how many interest rate cuts will occur.
 To the extent certain of the Company's borrowers are experiencing significant financial dislocation as a result of economic conditions, the Company has and may continue to use interest and other reserves and/or replenishment obligations of the borrower and/or guarantors to meet current interest payment obligations for a limited period.
 The market for office properties was particularly negatively impacted by COVID-19 and continues to experience headwinds driven by the normalization of work from home and hybrid work arrangements and elevated costs to operate or reconfigure office properties.
 These factors have largely resulted in lower demand for office space and driven rising vacancy rates.
 Given the uncertainty in the office market, there is risk of future valuation impairment or investment loss on the Company's loans secured by office properties.
 Similarly, these trends may impact the Company's ability to manage debt covenant tests, maturity dates and/or seek suitable refinancing opportunities on certain of the Company's office property equity investments, which may adversely impact valuation assessments and cash flow generated by such investments.